1. Marco Polo

 Gingerbread men are so fun to make because of the decorating.

-Use different coloured icing, currents, chocolate chips, nuts and sprinkles to make the most amazing creations.
+Use different colored icing, currents, chocolate chips, nuts, and sprinkles to make the most amazing creations.

 Eating them is even more fun!